blairdrummond/ArchPi/README.md

 # How to use.

-To format the microsd card, run ./install.sh from a linux computer
+To format the microsd card, run ./install.sh from a linux computer (as sudo)

-> ./install.sh
+> sudo ./install.sh

 After that, plug the microsd card into the raspberry pi, and log into root and run